 There are unique challenges that freelance writers face that general website builders don’t address.
-The first one being the design itself.
+The first one is the design itself.

 “I’m not a designer, I have no idea how to design a whole website!”

 We’ve heard the same statement over and over while doing interviews with freelance writers.
 And it’s a perfectly legitimate concern.

 Choosing a website builder designed for writers will eliminate the problem.
-With preset font pairings and colour palettes, you won’t have to worry about setting each little detail separately.
+With preset font pairings and color palettes, you won’t have to worry about setting each little detail separately.
 Choose a style you like and make your entire website look cohesive in just one click.

 “My biggest struggle is creating visuals.
 It’s so much easier for designers and photographers!”

 This was another common problem we ran into.
 So we designed Copyfolio to help with the images: with built-in mockups, all you need is a screenshot or photo of your finished writing piece and you’re ready to go.
 You have a professional, high-quality image in literally two seconds.
 No design software needed.

 Copyfolio makes creating your freelance writer website quicker than you’d think would be possible.